Sport Pilot Instructors and Flight Schools

 Flight Training and Ground Training

-Whether you choose a formal school or an independent CFI, there are two major aspects to Sport Pilot training: Knowledge Training (often called "ground school" or "ground instruction"), and Practical (flight) training.
+Whether you choose a formal school or an independent instructor, there are two major aspects to Sport Pilot training: Knowledge Training (often called "ground school" or "ground instruction"), and Practical (flight) training.

 Knowledge training consists of learning the "head knowledge" that you'll need to know to be a safe pilot.
 This consists of aeronautical theory, relevant laws and regulations, navigation, operational procedures for different types of airspace, interpreting weather reports, and so forth.